An Empirical Study of Validating Synthetic Data for Text-Based Person Retrieval: Methodology

 where $\hat{p}_j$ is $j$-th token in the edited prompt.
 It can be understood as: the attention values corresponding to the newly added prompt tokens are derived from the new attention map between the edited prompt and the image, while the remaining attention values still retain the original attention map between the original prompt and the image.

-\textbf{Non-rigid editing.} We further consider the non-rigid changes in the person image, such as different postures of the person.
-Specifically, we augment the textual descriptions related to posture information within the prompt, for example, transferring the original prompt from `\emph{a person}' to `\emph{a person, running}'.
+\textbf{Non-rigid editing.} We further consider the non-rigid changes in the person image, such as changes in posture.
+Specifically, we augment the prompts by enriching their posture-related textual descriptions, for example, transferring the original prompt from `\emph{a person}' to `\emph{a person, running}'.
 Then we perform a mutual cross-attention mechanism~\cite{cao2023masactrl},

 We use the query embeddings $\hat{Q}$ in edited attention mechanism to query the corresponding key and value embeddings $K, V$ in original attention mechanism before $\tau$-th denoising step.
 It essentially utilizes the content from the original image as the foundation for generation, aiding in the preservation of the original structure.
 Simultaneously, the non-rigid variances are modulated by the edited text prompt.